 If your records are available from the Missouri Department of Higher Education & Workforce Development, you will be directed to submit $10 (payable via electronic payment, check, or money order) for each official transcript.
 Checks and money orders should be made payable to the Department of Higher Education & Workforce Development.
 Do not submit payment unless you have been advised your records are available at the DHEWD.

-Schools offering or seeking to offer entry-level CDL programs must ensure policies meet or exceed the minimum guidelines established by the Federal Motor Carrier Safety Administration.
-Failure to meet minimum standards may result in denial of these programs by the Department.
+Schools offering or seeking to offer entry-level CDL programs, CDL endorsement, CDL refresher, or CDL restriction removal programs must ensure policies meet or exceed the minimum guidelines established by the Federal Motor Carrier Safety Administration.
+Failure to meet minimum standards may result in denial of these programs by the Department, please see the CDL Training Provider Authorization Handout for introductory information about becoming authorized to operate in Missouri.

 Consumer information about this sector of education, including a closed school FAQ and information on how to choose a school.